-In today’s ever-evolving media landscape, the demand for flexibility has become paramount when it comes to entertainment royalties and licensing agreements.
-Movies and TV shows no longer adhere to fixed schedules.
+In today’s ever-evolving media landscape, the demand for flexibility has become paramount.
+Gone are the days of being restricted to fixed schedules for movies and TV shows.
 Instead, consumers now crave the freedom to watch their favorite content whenever and wherever they choose.

 This shift in consumer behavior has disrupted the traditional distribution model, paving the way for the rise of streaming and on-demand video platforms.
 With these changes comes a complex web of royalty management and licensing agreements that shape the entertainment industry as we know it.